mspamelalea/BikeSharingAnalysis/README.md

 # Bike Sharing Analysis
 This analysis is for potential investors in a bike-sharing program in the city of Des Moines, Iowa.
 Using data from August of 2019 of New York City bike-sharing data, a Tableau story with many types of charts is presented.
+Is Des Moines a good place for a bike share program?

 You can view the story on Tableau Public Link: https://public.tableau.com/profile/pam.hamrick#!/vizhome/BikeSharingAnalysis_15993519098500/BikeSharingAnalysis?publish=yes